wsdookadr/matchgrowth/README.md

 Usage
 =====

-The CLI tool expects to be passed through `--infile` a CSV file, and through `--col1` and `--col2` two column names present inside the CSV file.
-Currently the CSV file needs to have headers for all columns.
+The CLI tool expects `--infile` with a valid CSV file path, and `--col1` and `--col2` each with a column name present in the CSV file.
+Currently the CSV file needs to have headers for all columns, in the first row.

 The `--top` parameter allows to limit the number of matched growth rates reported.